Pelvic Organ Prolapse: Help and Hope

 Impact to Intimacy

-One aspect of pelvic organ prolapse that is significant and gets little press is the impact this condition has to intimacy.
-Fecal incontinence, urine or stool leakage during intercourse, painful intercourse, or loss ofsensation can have significant ramifications in an intimate relationship.
-Open communication between partners is ideal, but seldom occurs with the embarrassing symptoms that pelvic organ prolapse displays.
-Spontaneity is difficult to achieve and any of these symptoms can create a significant gap in a relationship.
-The norm is women are too embarrassed to disclose these symptoms to their partners, and men assume women are not engaging in intimacy because they have no interest.
-The impact to relationships is considerable.
+One aspect of pelvic organ prolapse that is significant and common is impact to intimacy.
+Coital incontinence (urine or stool leakage during intercourse), painful intercourse, or loss of intimate sensation can have considerable ramifications to relationships.
+Open communication between partners is ideal, but seldom occurs when wkward POP symptoms occur.
+Spontaneity is difficult to achieve and POP symptoms can create a significant gap in communication.
+Women may be too embarrassed to disclose symptoms to their partners, and men may assume women are not engaging in intimacy because they have no interest.
 When a medical condition is not disclosed to intimate partners, it creates boundaries that are difficult to overcome.
-When women are not aware of the cause of the symptoms they are experiencing and are too embarrassed by them to disclose details to their physicians, they usually have no idea how to address them.
+When women are not aware of the cause of their symptoms and are too embarrassed to disclose details to their physicians, there can be a significant impact to a relationship.

 Help and Hope for Women

-Pelvic organ prolapse is a global women's health pandemic; since vaginal childbirth and menopause are the two leading causes, nearly every woman has at least one hash mark on her risk factor profile.
-Pelvic organ prolapse undoubtedly encompasses the largest demographic of all women's health issues.
-The dynamic behind pelvic organ prolapse is likely more diverse than any other health condition women will experience.
-Multiple types of pelvic organ prolapse display a variety of symptoms; women's unique backdrops related to childbirth, occupation, genetics, general health, and social activities vary significantly.
-The demographic is difficult to narrow down into specific slots.
+Pelvic organ prolapse is a global women's health pandemic.
+POP undoubtedly encompasses the widest demographic of all women's health issues.
+Multiple types of pelvic organ prolapse display a variety of symptoms; women's unique childbirth, occupation, genetics, general health, and social activities vary significantly.
+The demographic variables are diverse.
 Countless women suffer silently with symptoms they don't understand.
-When we don't know what to tie symptoms to, our minds can be our worst enemies, imagining the most negative scenario.
+When we don't recognize the cause of symptoms, our minds can be our worst enemies, imagining the most negative scenario.

-There is help and hope for women with POP; treatment options evolve daily that can be utilized to control, improve, or repair this cryptic health condition.
-The most positive direction we can take is to increase awareness so women start recognizing POP symptoms when they first occur.
-Women who have been diagnosed with POP need to come out of the closet with their diagnosis and treatment paths and share that information with other women, their mothers, their daughters, their sisters, their friends.
-Once we take pelvic organ prolapse out of the closet and make it common knowledge for women and the health care community starts including routine screening for pelvic organ prolapse during pelvic exams, POP will become more readily identifiable and women will be able to seek earlier, less aggressive treatment.
+There is help and hope for women with POP.
+Treatment options evolve daily that can be utilized to control, improve, or repair this shrouded health condition.
+Women who have been diagnosed with POP need to come out of the closet with their diagnosis and treatment experiences and share information with their mothers, daughters, sisters, and friends.
+As pelvic organ prolapse becomes common knowledge for women, and routine screening for pelvic organ prolapse becomes an established aspect of routine pelvic exams, POP will become more recognized, women will be able to capture earlier diagnosis and treatment.